What Is a Logical Fallacy?

 Bill: "She said that she had seen enough of men to know we are all pigs.
 She obviously hates all men."

 Joe: "So you think all feminists are like her?"

 Bill: "Sure.
 They all hate men."

-Literally meaning "against man," this argument bypasses the content of the argument entirely and instead focusses on the arguer themselves.
+Literally meaning "against man," this argument entirely bypasses the argument's content and instead focuses on the arguer themselves.

-Person A: I believe that the Ground Zero Mosque should be allowed to be built.
+Person A: I believe the Ground Zero Mosque should be allowed to be built.

 This is only a fallacy if the person does not have the authority that they need to make the claim that they are making.
 Common criteria for identifying someone as authoritative are:

 - The person has sufficient expertise in the matter in question;

 - The claim being made is within their area of expertise;

 - There is an adequate degree of agreement between other authorities;